Marvellye/colorpal/README.md

 2. **Unique ID**: Each generated palette has a unique ID made from the hexadecimal values of the colors, which can be used to retrieve the palette later.
 3. **Using Chroma.js**: The power of **chroma-js** ensures that the generated colors are visually appealing, offering a variety of brightness levels.

-## 🐛 Issues Encountered

-Building this app wasn't without its challenges!
-Here are some of the problems we encountered and how we solved them:

-1. **Dull Color Palettes**: Initially, we were getting dull and boring colors.
-The issue was due to the way we were generating shades from the base color.
-We switched to using `hsl.l` (lightness) adjustments for better visual results.

-2. **Color Palette Variants**: At first, we used random colors that were too different from each other.
-After realizing that we needed variants of the same base color for consistency, we adjusted our approach to generate color scales with different lightness levels.

-3. **Invalid Palette IDs**: When trying to retrieve a palette by ID, some IDs were invalid or incorrectly formatted.
-We fixed this by ensuring a strict format for the IDs and adding error handling for invalid IDs.

-4. **Dynamic Palette Update**: Implementing a smooth update of the UI when a new palette was generated was tricky.
-By using simple JavaScript and handling the loader display correctly, we ensured a seamless experience for users when generating new palettes.

-## ✨ Future Improvements

-- Add support for saving favorite palettes in a database.
-- Enhance the UI with animations for palette generation.
-- Allow users to download the color palette in various formats like JSON, CSS, or an image.

 ## 🖼️ Example Palette